 Purpose of the Open House

-- Provide information about the proposed Manitoba-Minnesota Transmission Project - Gather feedback on alternative routes and border crossings. - Identify interests, opportunities and constraints to inform the route selection and environmental assessment; and - Answer questions and address local concerns.
+- Provide information about the proposed Manitoba-Minnesota Transmission Project. - Gather feedback on the refined alternative routes and preferred border crossing. - Identify interests, opportunities and constraints to inform the route selection and environmental assessment; - Answer questions and address local concerns.